Dyalog/ride/docs/protocol.md

 ```
 Request restart of the APL program.
 (Black arrow in ODE)

-:exclamation: "Continue" to restart? -- that doesn't sounds right...
+:red_circle: "Continue" to restart? -- that doesn't sounds right...

 <a name=ContinueTrace></a>
 ```json